Welcome to G7uk.com

 GUI For DVDAuthor: a free DVD authoring tool that lets you make really very sophisticated discs.
 DVD Author doesn't do the video encoding, it makes the menu screens and puts together the final DVD.
 I've tried a few of these -- including some pay software -- and this is my favourite.

 CamStudio: a free tool for capturing a video (AVI or Flash) of your screen or a part of it.
-Can capture the audio too.
+Can capture the audio too if using Windows XP.

 VideoLan: free open source video player.
 Plays everything including MPEG2, DVDs and MPEG4.
 It can also act as a server and client for streaming video.